A Brief History of the Anglican Patriarchate

 Saint Anselmo of Canterbury (left), Pope Urban II (centre), and Matilda of Tuscany (right)

-Today the Patriarchate is a mission-based jurisdiction and is dedicated to its celestial Patron, St. Stephen the Deacon and Protomartyr.
-Though its historic spiritual and temporal home is Florence, it operates around the world.
+Today the Anglican Patriarchate of Rome is a global mission-based jurisdiction and is dedicated to its celestial Patron, St. Stephen the Deacon and Protomartyr.
+Though its historic spiritual and temporal home is in Rome and Florence, it operates around the world.
 Although it no longer controls the lands of its temporal patrimony, it maintains its status as an ecclesiastical sovereignty and government.
 The Patriarchate focuses on humanitarian and service work, grounded in the saving grace of the Holy Mass, and perpetuates in a modern context the rich heritage of those portions of the historic Holy Roman Empire entrusted to it to preserve.

 Roman Church of the English Rite